yannanwei/yannanwei.github.io/_pages/about.md

 ---
 permalink: /
-title: "YANNAN WEI"
+title: "Yannan Wei (魏延南)"
 author_profile: true
-description: "Ph.D. in ECE; research in 6G, vehicular networks, DRL, resource management"
+#description: "Ph.D. in ECE; research in 6G, vehicular networks, DRL, resource management"
 redirect_from:
   - /about/
   - /about.html